Bourbon96/mmWaveMIMOEAGame/README.md

 # Decentralized Power Allocation and Beamforming Using Non-Convex Nash Game for Energy-Aware mmWave Networks

 ## Introduction
 This project provides the simulation code in Matlab for the research paper [Wang2021].
 Please feel free to contact me for further information/discussion regarding the technical details and implementation.
-The full Matlab implementation will be updated/uploaded upon the end of the reviewing process for our submitted paper.

 In this project, we focus on the problem of joint beamforming control and power allocation in the ad-hoc mmWave network.
 Over the shared spectrum, a number of multi-input-multi-output (MIMO) links attempt to minimize their supply power by simultaneously finding the locally optimal power allocation and beamformers in a self-interested manner.
 Our algorithm design is featured by separating the adaptation of power-levels and beamformer filters into two iterative sub-stages at each link, using a framework of generalized Nash game.
 For details about the theoretical proofs regarding the convergence of the two-stage algorithm, please refer to Sections III and IV of [Wang2021].
 Several transmit beamforming schemes requiring different levels of information exchange are compared.

+**Note**: The full Matlab implementation is available upon request via email before the completion of the review for our submitted paper.
+Currently, Tx-beamforming modules and part of the channel generation module is available.

 ## How to Use
 The simulations can be started by running the .m files sarting with "main-".